pachyderm/pachyderm/examples/GoT/readme.md

 #### Running:

-Now that we have all of the pieces, we can run the pipeline.
+Now that we have all of the pieces in place, we can run the pipeline.
 Do so by running:

 `make run`